-FREE PROFESSIONAL DEVELOPMENT for teachers connects the museum to language arts, social studies, music, science, and visual arts curriculums.
+FREE PROFESSIONAL DEVELOPMENT for teachers connects the Museum to language arts, social studies, music, science, and visual arts curriculums.
 Workshops help educators prepare students for museum visits and programs, and offer creative approaches in teaching core subjects.
-All professional development workshops begin at 8:30 and end at 3:45.
-Free parking is provided.
-Space is limited.*
+Currently, all professional development workshops are being offered as webinars, which require pre-registration.
+Webinars last 90 minutes on Field Trip Zoom.

 Words & Music: Teach Language Arts through Songwriting

 Looking for a creative and effective method to strengthen reading and vocabulary skills?
 Words & Music is a fun and proven classroom unit that teaches language arts through lyric writing.
 The Words & Music Professional Development webinar reviews the Words & Music Teacher’s Guide and SEL teaching practices in an interactive online workshop.
 Participants will work through several of the student activities and begin the songwriting process by free writing and brainstorming.
 By the end of the webinar, you will be ready to teach this award-winning curriculum to your students!